Met Office: is a heatwave on the horizon for Liverpool in July 2022?

 - Thursday, 14 July: sunny intervals changing to cloudy skies by afternoon - highs of 17℃

-- Friday, 15 July: light rain changing to cloudy by late morning - highs of 20℃
+- Friday, 15 July: light rain changing to cloudy by late morning - highs of 18℃

-- Sunday, 17 July: sunny intervals changing to cloudy skies by late morning - highs of 24℃
+- Sunday, 17 July: cloudy skies all day, humid warm temp - highs of 27℃

+- Monday, 18 July: sunny all day with extreme heat - highs of 30℃

+- Tuesday, 19 July: cloudy skies all day with extreme heat - highs of 31℃

 What is the long range weather forecast for the UK?